zpalmtree/r34-downloader/README.md

 `cd rule34-paheal-downloader`

-#### Compile and run
+#### Compile

 `stack install`

+If you get an error about your version of stack being too old, run `stack update --git` and then run `~/.local/bin/stack install`, assuming that is where stack installed itself to.

+Alternatively, source a version of stack-1.3.0 or higher, and use that instead.

+This is due to older version of stack being unable to parse GHC 8 output, and unable to build gtk2hs.

+#### Run

-Then either add ~/.local/bin to your path and run the executable of your choice:
+Either add ~/.local/bin to your path and run the executable of your choice:

 `r34Downloader`
 `r34DownloaderGUI`